RE-Decoded

 I have been doing some preparation for my two Blackbaud conference sessions (in London and in Washington D.C.).
 Each year I present at the Blackbaud conferences I develop some new code to show.
 This year is no exception and without going into too much detail I am sure this will not disappoint those who are excited to see what can be done on the Infinity platform that The Raiser’s Edge platform code only ever dream of doing!

 The SDK has some great integration with Visual Studio.
 For starters you are given very many template items to build your own components from.
 Intellisense works well in both the XML specs that you have to write and also in any corresponding .NET code.
-Read the rest of this entry »
+Continue reading Visual Studio and Blackbaud Enterprise CRM

 In a .NET plugin “deleting makes Raiser’s Edge go backwards”